Fall Soup Recipes

 2. Prepare sweet potatoes: Peel, cube, and toss with olive oil and salt

-4. Sauté vegetables: Cook onion and bell pepper in a large pot until soft
+4. Sauté vegetables: Cook onion and bell pepper in olive oil for 5–7 minutes until softened and fragrant

-5. Add garlic and spices: Stir until fragrant
+5. Add garlic and spices: Cook for 30–60 seconds until fragrant to bloom the spices

 6. Add tomatoes and broth: Bring to a gentle simmer